Frequently Asked & Answered Dental Questions

 Listed below are some commonly asked questions we hear from our patients.
 Click on the question to see the answer.
-If you have a more specific enquiry, please don’t hesitate to contact us.
+If you have a more specific dental questions, don’t hesitate to contact us.

 1. What is fluoride?

 Fluoride is a mineral that is naturally present in varying amounts in many foods and some water supplies.
 It is also used in many consumer dental products.
 Fluoride strengthens teeth making it more resistant to decay.
-Since Queensland’s water supply does not contain fluoride, it is important to use fluoride containing toothpastes, mouth rinses, and gels topically to gain the added benefit of preventing sensitivity and tooth decay.
+It is important to use fluoride containing toothpastes, mouth rinses, and gels topically to gain the added benefit of preventing sensitivity and tooth decay.

 2. Why do teeth get cracks?